DOT Forms in Wyoming

 - Behind-the-Wheel Log form

-- Vision Evaluation form―Vision form is necessary to complete when renewing a driver's license every four years.
+- Driver Vision Evaluation form (Form FSDI-914) - Vision form is necessary to complete when renewing a driver's license.

-- Change of Address form―Must be completed and sent to and exam office within 10 days of moving.
+- Change of Address form(Form FSDL-753) Must be completed and sent to and exam office within 10 days of moving.

-- Application for a Restricted Driver License―For those under 16 years of age meeting special circumstances that require them to operate a vehicle without the presence of an adult at times.
+- Application for a Restricted Driver License―(Form FSDL-708A) For teens 14 to 15 years old meeting special circumstances that require them to operate a vehicle without the presence of an adult at times.

 Disabled Driver Forms

-- Medical Evaluation form―This is required to be filled out by disabled licensees in order to maintain the ability to drive.
+- Driver Medical Evaluation form(Form FSDI-915) - This is required to be filled out by disabled licensees in order to maintain the ability to drive.
 It is also designed to indicate and to establish any specific disabilities that might require a special class of license to be issued.

 Commercial Driver's License-Related Forms

-- DOT Medical Examination form―This is required for all applicants applying for a CDL and intending to obtain work as an interstate driver.
+- Medical Examination Report (Form 649-F) ―This is required for all applicants applying for a CDL and intending to obtain work as an interstate driver.

 Driving and Vehicle Record Forms

-- Driver History and Privacy Disclosure Release Form 11 C―This document allows a driver to obtain their driving records; it can also allow access to other licensees' records with permission.
+- Driver History and Privacy Disclosure Release (Form DSFR-11 -This document allows a driver to obtain their driving records; it can also allow access to other licensees' records with permission.

-- Release for Driving Record & Personal Information Form 11―This is a document for third parties requesting records for a driver.
+- Release for Driving Record & Personal Information (Form DSFR-11e)- This is a document for third parties requesting records for a driver.

-- Vehicle Record Privacy and Disclosure Release form―Essentially permits third parties to request driving records for individuals, except in this case it is titled "motor vehicle records."
+- Vehicle Record Privacy and Disclosure Release (Form MV-220)―Essentially permits third parties to request driving records for individuals, except in this case it is titled "motor vehicle records."

 Registration and Title Forms

 These procedures are handled at the county level through the treasurer's office (registration) and the clerk's office (titling).
-There are 23 counties comprising the scenic landscape of Wyoming, and although most policies regarding registration and titling a vehicle are standardized, there is not a set list of forms available.
+Although most policies regarding registration and titling a vehicle are standardized, there is not a set list of forms available.